| London West | London East | Seldom Seen | Classic | Windsor | Canterbury | Outdoors |

 Introduction

-Piece 2 of “A Day at the Seaside” in the 1960s.
+Part 2/3 of “A Day at the Seaside” based on Hazle’s memories of the 1960s.
 Comics were ideal for trains.
 Sea jewels made good gifts or keepsakes.
-In the late 1800s Goss China introduced souvenir ware with crests and names of seaside resorts - still collectable today.
+In the late 1800s Goss China created souvenir ware with seaside town names and crests, still bought today.

 1963 combi.
 Desperate Dan, Dennis the Menace and his dog Gnasher appear on the ceramic.